Mikeym00/Stoic-API-Quote-Gen/README.md

 ***

-Allows user to generate a random password string 1-16 characters long.
-By default, strings are composed of lower-case letters; the user can choose the password length and toggle the inclusion of upper-case letters, numbers, and symbols.
+Uses a stoic quote API to generate and display a quote and it's author.
+User can toggle between modes, generator or game.
+The game consists of guessing the correct author of the given quote.

 ### Tools/languages used: